tuokri/rs2-audio-extractor/README.md

 # rs2-audio-extractor

-Decode Rising Storm 2: Vietnam Wwise audio files to Ogg format while preserving original file names and project structure where possible.
+Decode Wwise audio files to Ogg format while preserving original file names and project structure where possible.

+Works with Rising Storm 2: Vietnam & Killing Floor 2.
+May also work with other games that provide Wwise metadata (txt) files.

 Good performance by taking advantage of multiple CPU cores by using multiprocessing.

-Works with Killing Floor 2.
-May also work with other games that provide Wwise metadata (txt) files.

 ## Usage